arpitbbhayani/articles/blogs/image-steganography.md

 ![8-bit grayscale monochrome image](https://user-images.githubusercontent.com/4745789/72497072-8e5a2400-3851-11ea-9b28-8705bbfea070.png)

-Digital color images are typically stored in 24-bit pixel depth and use RGB color model.
+Digital color images are typically stored in 24-bit pixel depth and use the RGB color model.
 All color variations for the pixels of a 24-bit image are derived from three primary colors: red, green and blue, and each primary color is represented by 8 bits.
-Thus each pixel takes of one from a palette of 16-million colors.
+Thus each pixel takes one from a palette of 16-million colors.

 ![24-bit color palette](https://user-images.githubusercontent.com/4745789/72497287-23f5b380-3852-11ea-96e8-e5c8ffca0c9f.png)

 ## Compression

-When working with high resolution images with a greater color depth, the size of the raw file can become big and it becomes impossible to transmit it over a standard internet connection.
+When working with high-resolution images with greater color depth, the size of the raw file can become big and it becomes impossible to transmit it over a standard internet connection.
 To remedy this, compressed image formats were developed which, as you would have guessed, compresses the pixel information and keeps file sizes fairly small, making it efficient for transmission.

 Compression techniques can be broadly classified into the following two classes